 Seiichi Sugano (17 December 1939 – 29 August 2010) was a Japanese Aikido instructor who held an 8 Dan in Aikikai.
 Learned from the O-Sensei directly.

 Mitsunari Kanai (April 15, 1939 – March 28, 2004) was one of the last live-in students trained by the O-Sensei.
 8 Dan Aikido Aikikai Shihan, Iaido teacher and a founder of the New England Aikikai.

 Katsuaki Asai was learning aikido under the guidance of the Morihei Ueshiba himself.
-He was born on 18 February, 1942 in Tokyo and joined Hombu Dojo in 1955 being just 13 years old.
-After 10 year of intensive trainings with O-Sensei Katsuaki was already a 4th Dan and been giving aikido lessons in Meiji University of Tokyo. (more…)
+He was born on 18 February 1942 in Tokyo and joined Hombu Dojo in 1955 being just 13 years old.
+After 10 years of intensive training with O-Sensei, Katsuaki was already the 4th Dan and been giving aikido lessons at the Meiji University of Tokyo.

-There are only few direct O-Sensei disciples left alive and Yamada Sensei is one of them.
+There are only a few direct O-Sensei disciples left alive and Yoshimitsu Yamada Sensei is one of them.
+He holds a rank of the 8 Dan in Aikikai and is a teacher with a name known all over the world.
 This is one reason he is so respected and demanded.
-The other and even bigger reason is is his high aikido skill, unique style and colossal contribution to aikido.
+A bigger reason is his high aikido skill, unique style and colossal contribution to the Aikido.

 Yoji Fujimoto (March 26, 1948 – February 20, 2012) was an 8 Dan Aikikai Shihan.
 At the age of 23, he moved to Italy and became a big part of the Aikido history in the country.